 It has been proven that a successful retrofit installation is often driven by a set of robust designs and methodology.
-Driven by a robust survey output and wide range of product solutions the retrofit design process and Form B need to capture and deliver the full story behind the installation works. iLECSYS Rail’s design packs include a detailed method statement capturing the preparation, removal of Legacy equipment and install of Class II FSPs and transformers.
-This article will take a look at each element of the design and retrofit documentation process and how the supporting survey and product information links together.
-The key end goal is to provide a robust document illustrating the new equipment and its user interface.
+Driven by a robust survey output and wide range of product solutions, the retrofit design process and Form B need to capture and deliver the full story behind the installation works. iLECSYS Rail’s design packs include a detailed method statement capturing the preparation, removal of Legacy equipment and install of Class II FSPs and transformers.
+This article will take a look at each element of the design and retrofit documentation process, as well as how the supporting survey and product information links together.
+The key end goal is to provide a robust document, illustrating the new equipment and its user interface.
 G110 non-conceptual with correlation has been the chosen method in most cases for this retrofit program.

 G110 Non-Conceptual Reds & Greens

 One of the key drivers behind the upgrade of existing Legacy location cases is that the design work can be carried out under a G110 non-conceptual design package.
 This method allows for the modification of existing layouts or high resolution LOC prints.
 This method is also much more cost effective, as a full electrical design is not required.
 The G110 mark ups form part of the site specific Form B or Method statement.
 LOC prints and records handed back also contain a copy of the G110 Reds and Greens mark ups.
 Existing records can be retrieved through EB or by using LOC print images gathered from the survey report.

 Form B and CRE Checking

 A site specific Form B detailed design report is available, which outlines important details including preparation works and installation method.
 The Form B is based on survey output data sited on the Legacy Project Tracker.